nref/blog/md/privacy.md

 ### We do not collect...

 -   Your payment information.
-This is delegated to our payment provider Stripe.
+This is delegated to our payment provider.
 -   Information on children.
 Use of this site intended for persons over the age of 13.
 -   Your advertising profile.
 Our business model is based on your subscription fee.